The Bankrate promise

 Here are 20 top strategies for utilizing CDs to build your savings.

-“The first thing that we do is think about when money might be used, or if it’s earmarked for a specific goal,” says Lauren Zangardi Haynes, CIMA, certified financial planner at Spark Financial Advisors.
+“The first thing that we do is think about when money might be used, or if it’s earmarked for a specific goal,” says Lauren Zangardi Haynes, certified financial planner and founder of Spark Financial Advisors.

 2. Decide how much needs to be liquid

 Consider a CD for funds that don’t need to be accessible in the short term.

 Money meant for a near-term purchase or emergency savings should be in a liquid account, such as a savings or money market account.
 These accounts allow you to access your funds anytime, without penalty.

 Longer-term CDs sometimes pay higher rates, so it can be worthwhile to choose a four- or five-year term, if access to the funds isn’t needed sooner.